AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 this.pos.add(this.vel);

-Updates the particle's position by adding its current velocity
+Updates the particle's position by adding its velocity vector, moving it one step in its current direction

 this.life--;

-Decreases the particle's life by 1 each frame, counting down to death
+Decrements the life counter by 1 each frame, counting down toward zero

 const alpha = map(this.life, 0, this.totalLife, 0, 255);